Our Ongoing Hunt for Great Japanese Knife Sets

 If you want to learn more about Shun knives and knife sets, check out our Shun Knife Guide.
 We also did an in-depth Shun Classic Santoku knife review that is worth checking out if you are building a custom set.

-Shun also offers a 8 Piece Classic Set in a knife roll #AD rather than a storage block for professional chefs or busy home cooks on the move.
+Shun also offers a 8 Piece Classic Set in a knife roll rather than a storage block for professional chefs or busy home cooks on the move.

 Shun Sora 6-Piece Knife Set